 The African continent is also benefitting from capacity building in connection with the impact investing industry.
 While the majority of Africa-focussed private debt impact funds were historically structured out of Europe, there is an increasing tendency for such funds to be structured on the continent itself, including from Mauritius, given the availability of high quality service providers and their proximity to investee companies.
 Specialised investment management companies are providing an enabling framework and the necessary comfort to investors, including DFIs, who have committed to put the societal capital at the heart of their investment decisions.

 A member of the Global Impact Investing Network (GIIN), Ocorian AMEA is at the forefront of the impact investment paradigm, serving some of the industry’s major players and most active DFIs in that space.
-You can learn more about our range of services available out of Mauritius here.
+You can learn more about Ocorian' Mauritius' range of services.